Office of the President

 Board meetings.
 Conference calls.
 Event scheduling questions.
 Photo sessions.
 Impromptu conversations in the hallway.
 There are lots of reasons to visit the President’s Office.

-But for now, in the midst of the COVID-19 public health crisis, President Kurt Landgraf and his staff are working remotely, planning for the opening of the the school year on August 24, 2020, and preparing to welcome our new Interim President, Wayne B. Powell, appointed by the Board of Visitors and Governors on Aug.
+But for now, in the midst of the COVID-19 public health crisis, the President's Office staff are working remotely, planning for the opening of the the school year on August 24, 2020, and preparing to welcome our new Interim President, Wayne B. Powell, appointed by the Board of Visitors and Governors on Aug.
 10.

 What We Do